DFHack/dfhack/docs/plugins/stonesense.rst

 Streaming stonesense
 --------------------
-If you wish to stream stonesense thru the broadcasting software `OBS <https://obsproject.com/>`_ then you may find that opening stonesense causes your main DF window to flicker between DF and stonesense.
+If you wish to stream stonesense thru a broadcasting software such as `OBS <https://obsproject.com/>`_ then you may find that opening stonesense causes your main DF window to flicker between DF and stonesense.
 While it is unknown exactly what causes this, a fix does exist.
 Simply make sure that both DF and stonesense are using ``Window Capture`` and NOT ``Game Capture``.
 This will stop the flickering from happening and enable you to stream stonesense for all to enjoy.
+This has been tested in OBS on Windows 10 but should work on all operating systems the OBS supports and `Streamlabs <https://streamlabs.com/>`_

 Known Issues
 ------------